 Oracle serial processing:

-Here, query (data) is handled by one resource process in database with a single request.
+Here, query (data) is handled by one resource process in the database with a single request.

 Oracle parallel processing: